CanGames

 CanGames is an annual gaming convention that has taken place in Ottawa, Ontario, Canada, since 1977.
 It occurs every year on the Canadian May (Victoria Day) long weekend.

 Scheduling and location

 Although the show is now held on the Canadian Victoria Day weekend, the first show was held on the Canada Day weekend instead.
 Generally the show runs from Friday through Sunday night.

 The show has been held in a number of locations, including the Carleton University campus.
 Currently the Rideau Curling Club hosts the event.

 Features of the show

 CanGames features gaming (Board, Miniatures, RPG) in both English and French and offers trophies to winners.

 The convention was originally conceived, organized, and continues to be run by a committee of volunteers.
-And still is.

 The CanGames Dwarf

-The CanGames Dwarf was designed by Denis Beauvais, a noted Fantasy artist whose work has appeared in Dragon Magazine, science fiction novel covers and in various video and boardgames.
+The original CanGames Dwarf was designed by Denis Beauvais, a noted Fantasy artist whose work has appeared in Dragon Magazine, science fiction novel covers and in various video and boardgames.

-Currently the trophies are a sculpted dwarf based on Beauvais's artwork done by Sandra Garrity, a noted fantasy figure sculptor.
+Currently the trophies are a sculpted dwarf done by Sandra Garrity, a noted fantasy figure sculptor.